| worms

 Where

-Marine flatworms are common on all our shores.
-They range from tiny
+seen?
+Marine flatworms are ferocious predators that glide around the shores like liquid death.
+They are common on all our shores.
+Ranging from tiny

-ones found under rocks to larger ones that roam out in the open.
+ones found under rocks to larger monsters that roam out in the open.
 Some

 are brightly coloured and patterned, others blend with their surroundings.

-Flatworms are usually more active when it is dark when they busily
+Flatworms are usually more active when it is dark when they skim the ground with elegant ruffles of their body edges, or even swim short distances in the water.

 are unsegmented worms belonging to the Phylum Platyhelminthes.
 'Platyhelminthes'